 Westies (West Coaster's) generally do not like dancing to live music, (Blues being the exception) on a weekly basis as the musicians/singers are usually not versatile enough or do not want to play all the different styles of music (Latin, Funk, Pop, Hip-Hop, Motown, Soul, Disco, R&B, Blues.)
 Also, DJ's can pop a new song in they day after it's released, where as a band may take months or longer to include it into a set, if they do at all.
 Understandably, Bands tend to play only a specific style and tend to not play other musician's songs or styles we tend to love, but these dancers do respect all these musicians, and we show our appreciation by purchasing CD's, playing them and raving about their songs.
 This clip shows WCS being social danced at our Wednesday pre dance to the US Open in November (2012).

 The 80's introduced Rap and Hip Hop to the scene and some elements can be seen today in modern WCS.
 West Coast Swing is still evolving.
 Today, it is not similar to its original ancestor - the Savoy Style Lindy at all.
 It does not have a certain dress style, usually just casual dress of the day ...
 However, it does tend to be more modern in clothes.
-It is not music dependent, (meaning that) IT CAN BE DANCED TO ANY 4/4 time music available (old or new) but wether you want too or not is a whole nother story.
+It is not music dependent, (meaning that) IT CAN BE DANCED TO ANY 4/4 time music available (old or new) but wether you want too or not is a whole 'nother story.
 The basic music for West Coast Swing is generally the Blues which, is generally made up of swung eighth's (a type of shuffle rhythm.)
 However many dancers also like dancing to the more slowed rhythms of Funk, Disco, Jazz, Soul, Motown, Beach, Techno, Rap, Pop, as well as the up-tempo's of Country, Big Band Swing, Oldies, 50's/60's Rock and Roll, Retro, and even some Latin.
 As long as they can count it and feel the "swing" or pulse of the Down and Upbeats and is basically of good rhythmic sound, it becomes a song you can dance West Coast Swing to (however, it is not swing music.)
 Lessor trained dancers, usually can only hear one type of rhythm which is usually based on the dance they are best at.
 There is no rule written that a particular song has to have a particular dance and vice-a-versa but there are always some who UNSUCCESSFULLY try to convince us of this.
 Although many songs definitely have a style of dance in mind when they were written and are not crossovers, meaning that, the particular dance style should be done to that particular song (example: Hernando's Hideaway=Tango, not another dance.)

-you are never told, that isn't original style-Don't do it!, only maybe it might work or look better like this.
-West Coast Swing is a dancers dance, it's a living dance, meaning, that this dance will always change to challenge you, with many dance styles / movements inbred into the dance.
+you are never told, that isn't original style-Don't do it!, only maybe 'it might work or look better like this.'
+West Coast Swing is a dancers dance, it's a living dance, meaning, that this dance will always change to challenge you but still be based on the original form, with many dance styles / movements inbred into the dance.
 There are over 5000 documented patterns and more are added every year.
-West Coast Swing has added alot of the old hustle patterns (Swustle) as well.
-Carolina Shag footwork is being added to its already extensive list of WCS footwork patterns (Swag,) and even the Tango has been injected (Swango).
+West Coast Swing has added a lot of the old hustle patterns (Swustle) as well.
+Carolina Shag footwork is being added to its already extensive list of WCS footwork patterns (Swag,) Zouk (Swouk) and even the Tango has been injected (Swango).

-Because of the vast music style variations the West Coast Swingers dance too, this dance is always under attack from the "Purists."
-However, West Coast Swing is a "Living Dance", meaning it is an old dance form constantly evolving, growing and changing to the music style of the ever changing times, (but we will never leave the Blues) with the 'old skool classic style' being highly sought after so as the dancer possesses great roots (fundamentals/basics) in the dance, rather than just having what's called a 'temporary-contemporary' style that may change or be dead and gone next year.
+Because of the vast music style variations or 'Genres' the West Coast Swingers dance too, this dance is always under attack from the "Other Dance Purists."
+However, West Coast Swing is a "Living Dance", meaning it is an old dance form constantly evolving, growing and changing to the music style of the ever changing times, (but we will never leave the Blues) with the 'old skool classic style' being highly sought after so as the dancer possesses great roots and feel (fundamentals/basics) in the dance, rather than just having what's called a 'temporary-contemporary' style that may change or be dead and gone next year.
 The two main styles of West Coast are "Classic W.C.
 Swing (pulsing down. strictly slotted, slight edge use) and "Funky or Contemporary W.C.
 Swing" (pulsing up, strictly slotted but uses side edges of slot more) with the basic steps being exactly the same, just done to different types of music which gives a different feel and look.

 Without a good understanding of the 'Classic Style', you can not master the other.
 Without the classic style of the dance the contemporary style gets way out of control and starts to become dancer based rather than social based (meaning each dancer's style starts to become very incompatible with other dancers styles and folks can't dance with each other socially, classic style holds them all together.)
 Although teenagers are encouraged to try, and some have become fantastic paid performers, movie, TV dancers and dance contestants, this dance unfortunately is mainly for the adult dancer.